 Image Size Guide

 Below is a general guide on how to gauge how big or small your images should be to fit your website, as well as to look crisp and high definition on your viewer's screens.
-The sizes of your images hugely depends on several factors, such as your site width, sidebars, and sliders among others.
-Continue reading below to learn more about these factors as well as how to view the image sizes we use on our demo sites.
+The size of your images depend on multiple factors, such as your site width, sidebars, and sliders, among others.
+Continue reading below to learn more about these factors, as well as how to view the image sizes we use on our demo sites.
 Also consider reading our handy 'A Comprehensive Guide To WordPress Image Optimization' blog article to learn the basics of image optimization.

 Factors That Influence Image Sizes

 If you've recently imported a demo and would like to know the size of a certain image on the demo, you can either check the Media Library for the corresponding image, or check the image on the front end directly.
 To view the images directly on the front end, please follow the instructions below.

 Step 1 - Locate the image you'd like to see the size of.
 For example, blog images on the Classic demo.

 Step 2 - Right click the image, and select the 'Open Image in New Tab' option.

 Step 3 - Once the image has opened in a new tab, you will see the size beside the image's name on the tab.
 For example, imagename.jpg (500x500).
 If you cannot see the size, simply hover over the tab and after a while, the image name and the size will be displayed here.